OpenResearchInstitute/interlocutor/interlocutor_manual.md

 # Interlocutor Installation and Operator Manual
-## Raspberry Pi Human Radio Interface for Opulent Voice
+## Human Radio Interface for Opulent Voice

 ### Overview

 **Interlocutor** is the human-radio interface component of the Open Research Institute's Opulent Voice digital communication system.
-Think of it as the "radio console" that transforms your Raspberry Pi into a sophisticated digital voice and data terminal.
-While traditional amateur radio digital modes often sacrifice audio quality for bandwidth efficiency, Interlocutor enables crystal-clear voice communications with seamless integration of keyboard chat, file transfer, and system control messages.
+Think of it as the "radio console" that transforms your computing device (such as  Raspberry Pi or a laptop) into a sophisticated digital voice and data terminal.
+While traditional amateur radio digital modes often sacrifice audio quality for bandwidth efficiency, Interlocutor enables very high-quality voice communications with seamless integration of keyboard chat, file transfer, and system control messages.

 **What Interlocutor Does:**
 - Provides high-quality digital voice communication using OPUS codec